algolia/openvpn-auth-okta/README.md

 1. OpenVPN can be configured to call plugins via a deferred call (aka `Shared Object Plugin` mode) or call the binary directly (aka `Script Plugin` mode).
 2. By default, OpenVPN clients *must* authenticate using client SSL certificates.
-3. If authenticating using MFA, the end user will authenticate by appending their six-digit MFA TOTP to the end of their password or by validating Push notifications.
+3. If authenticating requires MFA, the end user will authenticate by appending their six-digit MFA TOTP to the end of their password or by validating Push notifications.

 For TOTP, if a user's password is `correcthorsebatterystaple` and their six-digit MFA TOTP is `123456`, they would use `correcthorsebatterystaple123456` as the password for their OpenVPN client

 # Installation

 ## Compile the C plugin

+Build requirements:
+  - gcc
+  - golang (>= 1.21)
+  - make

 Compile the C plugin from this directory using this command: